zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 2. Right-click your profile.
 3. Select the **Log in to Authentication Service** option.

-   You will be prompted to enter your username and password beforehand.
+   You are prompted to enter your username and password.

 The token is stored in the default base profile .yaml file.

-**Note:** There is a known issue that tokens issued in Zowe Explorer, from an API Mediation Layer instance accepting self-signed certificates, are rejected with `Error: self signed certificate in certificate chain`, even if the reject unauthorized flag is set to false in the base profile.
-You can continue to use tokens generated from Zowe CLI in Zowe Explorer.

-If you do not want to store your token, request from the server to end the session of your token.
+If you do not want to store your token, you can request the server to end your session token.
 Use the **Log out from Authentication Service** feature to invalidate the token.

 **Follow these steps:**